nikhil15041993/Deploy-a-Multi-node-Elasticsearch-Cluster-with-Docker-Compose/README.md

 Ntgn2DcuTjGuXlhKDUD4vA 192.168.56.30 Solarr

 ```
+Open Kibana to load sample data and interact with the cluster: http://localhost:5601.
 latter command will yield the list of nodes with the master column (m for short).
 Nodes with m are master-eligible nodes and the one with the * is the current master.

 ```